olegvorobiov/cfl-ctf-challenge/README.md

 * nv.goat.alarmzone
 * nv.pig.alarmzone

 The following table and diagram represent the connections we will attempt to make.
+Please proceed to the next step.

 | Source Deployment | Source Namespace | Target Deployment | Target Namespace | Port (TCP) | Allowed |
 |:-----------------:|:----------------:|:-----------------:|:----------------:|:----:|:-------:|